todogroup/osposurvey/2019/questions.md

 * Less than once a month
 * Don’t know

-31. What kinds of tools does your company use to manage open source code repositories?
-(Check all that apply)
-* GitHub paid version
-* Other vendor’s paid version (e.g., GitLab, Bitbucket)
-* Free version of vendor solution (e.g., GitHub, GitLab)
-* Homegrown solution
-* Other (please specify)

 ## Part 6
->LH Note: these are all the questions that Chris and company added since the last survey was completed

-32. Does your company require a Contributor License Agreement (CLA) for external contributions to your open source projects?
+32. Does your company require a Contributor License Agreement (CLA) for external contributions to your open source projects? *
 * Yes
 * No
 * Don't know
+>LH Note (7/2/19): New question in 2019

 33. What is the preferred license for your company's open source projects?
 * MIT